florianschanda/miss_hit/HORRORS.md

 on the *previously lexed token* and *whitespace before this token*.
 The following rules are given in order of precedence:

-If there is preceeding whitespace or we're the first token on the current line then we're always a CARRAY:
+If there is preceding whitespace or we're the first token on the current line then we're always a CARRAY:
 ```
 'foo'